MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 The protocol doesn’t specify the order in which these POST requests and their acknowledgments are made.
 However, to fit with common HTTP service frameworks, typically these requests are nested, meaning that the outbound HTTP request is made from the bot within the scope of the inbound HTTP request.
 This pattern is illustrated in the diagram above.
 Since there are two distinct HTTP connections back to back, the security model must provide for both.

+> [!NOTE]
+> The bot has 15 seconds to acknowledge the call with a status 200 on most channels.
+If the bot does not respond within 15 seconds, an HTTP GatewayTimeout error (504) occurs.

 ### Defining a turn

 In a conversation, people often speak one-at-a-time, taking turns speaking.
 With a bot, it generally reacts to user input.
 Within the Bot Framework SDK, a _turn_ consists of the user's incoming activity to the bot and any activity the bot sends back to the user as an immediate response.
 You can think of a turn as the processing associated with the arrival of a given activity.